 - Doorstopper: 2666 clocks in at well over 1000 pages.
 Bolaño had planned another 200 pages before suffering he Died During Production.
 The Savage Detectives is also a doorstopper, though its not as long as 2666.

 - Expy: According to this review, Father Urrutia Lacroix of By Night in Chile is modelled on the priest and right-wing literary critic José Miguel Ibañez Langlois.

 - Meaningful Name: Plenty.
 Or was it?
-One example was Auxilio Lacouture (her name is Spanish for "help").
+One example was Auxilio Lacouture (her name is Spanish for help).

-- Reclusive Artist: Benno von Archimboldi in 2666.
+- Reclusive Artist: In-Universe, Benno von Archimboldi in 2666.

-- Self-Deprecation: Belano is just like Bolaño... except a bit more loser.
+- Self-Deprecation: Belano is just like Bolaño... except a bit more of a loser.